-Mayo School of Health Sciences (MSHS) at Mayo Clinic in Jacksonville, Fla., offers a 6-8 month Vascular Interventional Radiologic Technology Internship designed to enhance the knowledge and skills of post-graduate radiography students.
+Mayo School of Health Sciences at Mayo Clinic in Jacksonville, Fla., offers an eight-month Vascular Interventional Radiologic Technology Internship designed to enhance the knowledge and skills of postgraduate radiography students.

-Program interns will receive technological training in thoracic, visceral, genitourinary, gastrointestinal, neurologic, and peripheral diagnosis and intervention for vascular and non-vascular systems.
+Interns receive technological training in thoracic, visceral, genitourinary, gastrointestinal, neurologic, and peripheral diagnosis and intervention for vascular and nonvascular systems.

-At Mayo Clinic in Florida, the Vascular Interventional Radiologic Internship Program aspires to prepare individuals for a career in vascular interventional radiography by providing a high-quality curriculum, state-of-the-art facilities, a diverse patient population, and a favorable faculty-to-student ratio, all in an environment supporting the service values of the institution.
+At Mayo Clinic in Florida, the Vascular Interventional Radiologic Technology Internship aspires to prepare individuals for a career in vascular interventional radiography by providing a high-quality curriculum, state-of-the-art facilities, a diverse patient population and a favorable faculty-to-student ratio, all in an environment supporting the service values of Mayo Clinic.

 By the end of the program, students will have:

-- Exposure to anatomy, physiology, pharmacology, and general medical disorders commonly managed by the Interventional Radiology department in the Vascular-Interventional Radiologic sciences.
+- Exposure to anatomy, physiology, pharmacology and general medical disorders commonly managed utilizing vascular-interventional radiologic sciences in Interventional Radiology

-- Acquired knowledge of the neurologic, genitourinary, gastrointestinal, peripheral, and thoracic vascular and/or related systems.
+- Acquired knowledge of the neurologic, genitourinary, gastrointestinal, peripheral, and thoracic vascular and related systems

-- Acquired knowledge of the interventions associated with the neurologic, genitourinary, gastrointestinal, peripheral, and thoracic vascular and/or related systems.
+- Acquired knowledge of the interventions associated with the neurologic, genitourinary, gastrointestinal, peripheral, and thoracic vascular and related systems

 - Demonstrated knowledge of asepsis and sterile technique